TimingJL/rails-blog/README.md

 end
 ```

-In `app/controllers/posts_controller.rb`, we have two things to tweek the new method
+In `app/controllers/posts_controller.rb`, we have two things to tweak the new method
 ```ruby
 def new
 	@post = Post.new